Many computer users, including some who should know better, are unaware that deleted files can be

 For more routine civilian purposes, all this deleting and file wiping may seem like a lot of trouble.

-But if your old computer has ever held sensitive files that could ruin your reputation, hamstring
+But if your old computer has ever held sensitive files that could ruin your reputation, crush

 your business, or send you to prison if the files fell into the wrong hands, it is worth the effort to make